 Situation 2 – Something in the Wind

-You’re lucky enough to be playing a links course in Scotland and about to take your turn when a gust of wind moves your ball.
+You’re lucky enough to be playing a links course in Ireland (see some of the best links courses in Ireland here) and about to take your turn when a gust of wind moves your ball.
 Under Rule 18, the wind is not an ‘outside agency’ and therefore you should play from where it came to rest.
 However, if your ball is moved by artificially propelled air, you must replace your ball without penalty.
 No fans on the green, please.

 Speaking of wind, how do you test wind direction without being disqualified?
 Picking and throwing grass into the air, a handkerchief or the smoke from a cigar or cigarette are all allowed under Rule 14-3.
 However, a ‘windsock’ would not be compliant as its sole purpose is to measure conditions that may affect your play.